 Enforcement of our licensed patents or defense of any claims asserting the invalidity of these patents is often subject to the control or cooperation of our licensors.
 Certain of our licenses contain provisions that allow the licensor to terminate the license upon specific conditions.
+Therefore, our business may suffer if these licenses terminate, if the licensors fail to abide by the terms of the license or fail to prevent infringement by third parties or if the licensed patents or other rights are found to be invalid.
 Our rights under the licenses are subject to our continued compliance with the terms of the license, including the payment of royalties due under the license.
-Because of the complexity of our products and the patents we have licensed, determining the scope of the license and related royalty obligation can be difficult and can lead to disputes between us and the licensor.
-An unfavorable resolution of such a dispute could lead to an increase in the royalties payable pursuant to the license or termination of the license.
-If a licensor believed we were not paying the royalties due under the license or were otherwise not in compliance with the terms of the license, the licensor might attempt to revoke the license.
+Because of the complexity of our products and the patents we have licensed, determining the scope of the license and related royalty obligation can be difficult and can lead to disputes between us and the license or termination of such a dispute could lead to an increase in the royalties due under the license or termination of the license.
+If a licensor believed we were not paying the royalties due under the license.
 If such an attempt were successful, we might be barred from producing and selling some or all of our products.